 VirtualAcorn products will run on Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8 or Windows 10.
 Also required is DirectX (Microsoft's graphics libraries) Version 9.0c or later (already included in Windows Vista, 7, 8 and 10).

 VirtualAcorn products are not suitable for Windows NT, Windows 95/98/ME or Windows RT..

 The absolute minimum memory requirement is 256Mb of RAM on Windows 2000.
 Windows XP requires 512Mb of RAM.
-For Windows Vista or later we recommend that your PC has at least 1GB of RAM.
+For any other version of Windows we recommend that your PC has at least 1GB of RAM.

 Required Graphics Card

-VirtualRPC requires that your PC has at least 16Mb of graphics memory.
+VirtualRPC requires that your PC has at least 32Mb of graphics memory.
 Any computer that shipped with Windows Vista or later will have a suitable graphics adapter in place.
 VirtualAcorn products will run on both stand alone and 'integrated' graphics adapters.

 If you are in any doubt please do ask, we will then be able to check that the specification of your machine is suitable.